Ignoring Difficult Situations Will NOT Make Them Go Away

 The more people behind you, the more in control you might feel.
 But getting your posse together to attack the problem can put others on the defense (see point 1), which gets you nowhere.
 It also creates an opportunity for you to shirk responsibility.
 Someone else will handle the really hard stuff, right?

 While it can be helpful to consult privately with someone you respect to get advice or to ask for help, don’t rely on anyone else to handle the situation for you.
 Step up and take ownership.

 4. Let it go

 No matter how hard you try, there are some situations you cannot control and there are some people you cannot change.
 Identify what you can change (hint: usually that means YOU) and let go of the things you can’t (OTHERS).
-Perhaps you are not looking at things objectively and your emotions are clouding your judgement.
+Perhaps you are not looking at things objectively and your emotions are clouding your judgment.

-Rather than beat your head against the wall, take time to readjust your perspective and find a way to turn the situation into a positive.
+Rather than beat your head against the wall, take time to readjust your perspective and find a way to turn the situation into a positive one.
 Look at the situation as an opportunity to grow yourself; to become more adaptive, to think outside the box, or to increase your emotional intelligence.
 Any learning you gain is a plus.

 Ultimately, don’t let negativity pull you into its web.
 It’s your choice to get caught in the mire or to rise above and look forward.